antrea-io/antrea/README.md

  2. Clone this repository anywhere on your machine and `cd` into it

- 3. To build all Go files and install them under `bin`, run `make dev`
+ 3. To build all Go files and install them under `bin`, run `make bin`

  4. To run all Go unit tests, run `make test-unit`